Practical Quantum K-Means Clustering: Performance Analysis and Applications in Energy Grid Classification: Introduction

 This result makes quantum clustering and nearest-neighbor classification appear as very attractive use cases for quantum computing, since they both use distance estimation and therefore can benefit by a theoretical speedup.
 When put into practice though, there are various challenges to overcome before one can effectively perform distance estimation on a quantum computer.
 Moreover, a strong assumption of efficient state preparation needs to be made in order to have an exponential speedup using the quantum approach over the classical approach \cite{tang2021quantum}.
 Nonetheless, with this article, we aim to expand the results related to clustering on real, gate based, quantum hardware, and in particular, to explore how this type of algorithm can be executed on IBM's quantum cloud computing service.
 In this work, we use only the software libraries and services available to us with no direct hardware access, aiming to demonstrate how well one can expect quantum clustering to perform using generally available resources.

 We begin in Section \ref{sec:setup-config} by reviewing how we perform data encoding and how we calculate the distance estimation in our quantum algorithm using the cloud service.
-In Section \ref{sec:dist-benchmark}, we benchmark how well distance estimation can be performed, testing for various Euclidean distances and dimensions in simulation and on hardware.
-In Section \ref{sec:clustering} we analyze various clustering experiments using synthetic data with two and four dimensions with several datasets.
-Given the results of the performance analysis in the prior sections, we then apply the findings to a non-trivial clustering problem which is relevant in the energy sector in Section \ref{sec:application}.
-In particular, we show that decomposing high-dimensional vectors into 2-dimensional subspace projections, we are able to compute the overall distance in a more parallel fashion which significantly reduces the error induced by existing quantum hardware, simultaneously reducing the total number of circuits.
+In Section \ref{sec:benchmark}, we benchmark how well distance estimation can be performed, testing for various Euclidean distances and dimensions in simulation and on hardware.
+Further, we analyze various clustering experiments using synthetic data with two and four dimensions with several datasets.
+Given the results of the performance analysis in Section \ref{sec:benchmark}, we then apply the findings to a non-trivial clustering problem which is relevant in the energy sector in Section \ref{sec:application}.
+In particular, we show that decomposing high-dimensional vectors into 2-dimensional subspace projections, we are able to compute the overall distance in a parallel fashion which significantly reduces the error induced by existing quantum hardware, while simultaneously reducing the total number of circuits.